INDUSTRY TOURS

-TUESDAY 24 JUNE
+TUESDAY 30 JUNE | $275

 Sustainability embraces more than environmental aspects only and we will explore the community impact and financial considerations.
-The Tour will explore the newest centres in Victoria and with unique learnings that can be shared.
+The Tour will explore the newest centres in Melbourne, and with unique learnings that can be shared.

 Tour sites include: